zaritskylab/CISM/README.md

     TNBC1, POSITIVE
     TNBC2, NEGATIVE

-or when the class is continues value of survival days:
+or when the class is a continuous value of survival days:

     TNBC1, 2612
     TNBC2, 3822